Jacqueline Frank DeLuca: Olympics and international play

-Jacqueline Frank Deluca Cochran played on the U.S. Senior National Team from 1998–2004, and since summer of 2002 as starting goalkeeper.
+Jacqueline Frank Deluca Cochran played on the U.S. Senior National Team from 1998 to 2004, and since summer of 2002 as starting goalkeeper.
 In five games at the 2002 World Cup in Perth, Australia, Frank amassed 52 saves, including a tournament-high 14 in a semifinal game against Canada and 8 in the silver medal performance against Hungary.
 Her 4.2 goals per game was the lowest among all goalies at the World Cup.

-In June 2004, Jackie Frank came up with two stops during the deciding penalty shootout of an eventual 12-10 win over Hungary in the gold medal game of the FINA Women's Water Polo World League Super Final.
+In June 2004, Jackie Frank came up with two stops during the deciding penalty shootout of an eventual 12–10 win over Hungary in the gold medal game of the FINA Women's Water Polo World League Super Final.
 In Long Beach, California before a crowd of 3,108, Team USA and Hungary never got more than one goal ahead of each other through 36 minutes of play.
-Still tied 8-8 at the end of regulation, the gold-medal decision came down to a penalty shootout.
+Still tied 8–8 at the end of regulation, the gold-medal decision came down to a penalty shootout.

 The 2004 U.S. women's Olympic water polo team, with Jackie Frank as goalie, just missed out on the gold medal game when Italy defeated the US on a last minute shot that got past Frank for a goal.
 The team defeated Australia for the bronze medal.
 She was the top goalkeeper at the 2004 Olympics, with 41 saves.